6:00-8:00 pm ages 12+

 July 31 & August 1, 2

 August 7, 8, 9

 Porfirio Gutierrez, artist, master weaver and advocate comes from a long line of traditional Zapotec weavers from Teotitlan del Valle, Oaxaca, Mexico where his family is still dedicated to this art.
-He divides his time between his hometown in Oaxaca and Ventura County, and is this summer’s CAM Studio Gallery Artist in Residence where he will carryout his family's mission of preserving their traditional art form by offering a series of weaving workshops to
+He is returning this summer as the CAM Studio Gallery Artist in Residence where he will offer a series of weaving workshops to the community.

-This project is supported by a grant from the Alliance for California Traditional Arts (ACTA) in collaboration with the Ventura County Art Council (VCAC), Carnegie Art Museum Cornerstones and Mixteco/ Indigena Community Organization Project (MICOP).
+This project is supported by a grant from the Alliance for California Traditional Arts (ACTA) in collaboration with the Ventura County Art Council (VCAC), Carnegie Art Museum Cornerstones and the Mixteco Indigenous Community Organization Project (MICOP).